Welcome to our website for Saint Werburgh’s Church, Wembury. Our church falls within the Diocese of Exeter.

 Children's Sunday Club meets on the 2nd Sunday of each month during school terms.They start in the Morning Praise Service with a section geared more to them, then go into the Sunday School Room to continue in their own style, while the grown-ups continue the service in church.
 Children of all ages are welcome.

 Occasionally there is a Baptism within the 10.30 service.

 Following a modern format, including hymns and a sermon.

 On the 2nd Sunday in the month there is a simple Communion Service, with hymns and sermon.

 This is a simple and reflective said celebration.

 For saints’ days and major feasts please see the appropriate page for special arrangements.

-Additionally there is a Service at 9.30 am on the first Sunday of each month in Down Thomas Silver Jubilee Hall.
+Note the service at 9.30 am on the first Sunday of each month in Down Thomas Silver Jubilee Hall has been suspended.